 All the while, whilst producing and directing shows the search was on for a new venue to open.
 In 2011, whilst passing through Blackpool Town Centre – Martin noticed the ‘For Let’ sign above a former Mecca Bingo premises.
 Some 11 months later a lease was finally agreed, and a new premises licence granted and in June 2012 work started on converting the 33,000 sq ft premises into an entertainment venue.

-The work was entirely funded from the founder shareholders pockets – with savings, redundancy pay and even the sale of Martin’s car funding the project to its initial opening.
+The work was entirely funded from the founder shareholders pockets – with saving, redundancy pay and even the sale of Martin’s car funding the project to its initial opening.
 Friends and family assisted with refurbishing the venue along with local tradespeople – in order to get the venue open within just 4 weeks of getting the keys.

 On the 10th August 2012, Viva Blackpool opened up with a VIP evening, and a huge public opening on the 11th August.